The TAO project

 is a near-infrared spectrograph capable of wide-field imaging and

-0.9 to 2.5 micron simultaneously without any break, which makes best use of the continuous atmospheric window in the near-infrared wavelength at the TAO site.
+0.9 to 2.5 microns simultaneously without any break, which makes best use of the continuous atmospheric window in the near-infrared wavelength at the TAO site.

 Detail specifications are available at